BenTheElder/site/content/posts/open-source-virtual-background.md

 Look!
 I'm dialing in from the Millennium Falcon with an open source camera stack!

 I'm pretty happy with how this came out.
-I'll definitely be joining all of my meetings this way in the morning. <span class="emoji" style="background-image:url(/images/emoji/emoji_u1f600.png)" title=":grin:"/>:grin:</span>
+I'll definitely be joining all of my meetings this way in the morning. 😀

 [shelter in place]: https://www.sfchronicle.com/local-politics/article/Bay-Area-must-shelter-in-place-Only-15135014.php
 [COVID-19]: https://www.cdc.gov/coronavirus/2019-ncov/index.html